 Because they are lightweight and highly concentrated, serums absorb quickly and help moisturizers absorb more effectively.
 Apply your serum while skin is still slightly damp,so it can help seal in moisture and deliver active ingredients into the skin.
 The type of serum you use will determine when you should use it on your skin.
 Oil-based serums have a higher molecular weight, which will prevent lighter products from absorbing.
 Opt for a water-based serum or be sure to apply an oil-based formula after your moisturizer.

 Make sure to end your routine with a moisturizer to hydrate and prep the skin for your makeup.
 Because they are thicker, moisturizers protect the skin while also sealing in the products under it.Moisturizers are usually an emulsion of both oil and water; because they often contain oil, you want to apply them after any water-based products.
-During the day,try a cream rich in antioxidants and opt for a retinol formula in the evening to stimulate cell turnover.
+During the day, try a moisturizer rich in antioxidants and opt for a retinol formula in the evening to stimulate cell turnover.

-These are optional, but if you choose to use one, look for a plant-based formula that won’t clog pores.
+Face oils are optional, but if you choose to use one, look for a plant-based formula that won’t clog pores, like our fermented Shiunko Blush Face Oil.
 It is crucial to apply these near the end of your routine as oils create a barrier that will prevent other products from absorbing.

 Defending against harmful UV rays is critical!
 Because SPF sits on top of the skin and is often heavier than your standard face lotion, it should be put on last, or it will prevent your other products from working to their full potential.